English Language Leaners (ELL) Programme

-Those studying for longer than a year at Waitaki may also gain credit towards NCEA in ESOL and other subjects.
+Those studying for longer than a year at Waitaki may also gain credit towards NCEA in ELL and other subjects.

 All programmes are based on real-life situations, using authentic vocabulary.
 Students develop skills in oral, aural, writing and reading English as well as understanding grammar concepts and increasing their vocabulary knowledge.